 Robert W. Vishny, Myron S. Scholes Distinguished Service Professor of Finance, currently teaches a course titled Behavioral and Institutional Finance.
-Vishny previously taught Cases in Financial Management and Corporation Finance at Booth over a 20 year period.
+Vishny previously taught Cases in Financial Management and Corporation Finance at Chicago Booth over a 20-year period.

 Mark Zmijewski, Leon Carroll Marshall Professor of Accounting, focuses his academic writing and consulting on issues related to valuation, security analysis, and the effect of financial and other disclosures on capital market participants and security prices.